home-assistant/home-assistant.io/source/_includes/installation/operating_system.md

 {% if page.installation_type == 'odroid' %}

-### Suggested Hardware
+### Suggested hardware

 We will need a few things to get started with installing Home Assistant.
-Links below lead to Ameridroid.
+The links below lead to Ameridroid.
 If you’re not in the US, you should be able to find these items in web stores in your country.

 To get started we suggest the ODROID N2+, it's the most powerful ODROID.
 It's fast and with built-in eMMC one of the best boards to run Home Assistant.
 It's also the board that powers our [Home Assistant Blue](/blue/).